rlads2017G1/old-blog/about.md

 This is a place where I share my notes and some personal experience on learning.
 You can read my post, [Why Start a Blog?](https://liao961120.github.io/2017/11/26/why-start-a-blog.html){:target="_blank"}, to have a better understanding of  my incentive.

 Some of the posts might not be complete and might not be readable since they are just quick drafts, which I didn't have time to turn them into complete posts.
-These posts might be helpful, however, if you already have some idea hinted by the post titles.
+These posts might be helpful, however, if you already gained some idea hinted by the post title.

 ## Language